XtratoS/memory-allocation/README.md

 Error checking:
 - User can't insert overlapping holes.
 - User can't insert a negative size for the memory, a hole or a segment.
+- User can't insert a hole that's outside the memory's boundary.

+# Other Features
 Live Modification:
 - User can switch between different Allocation Methods at any time.
 - User can add holes at any time.